 Roger Stone

-Stone first suggested Trump run for president in early 1998 while he was Trump's casino business lobbyist in Washington.
-Stone officially left the Trump campaign on August 8, 2015.
-In 2018, two associates of Stone alleged that Stone claimed to have had contact with Julian Assange during the 2016 presidential campaign.
-In response, Assange told ''The Washington Post'' that he had not met with Stone in the spring of 2016 and WikiLeaks said it had had no contact with Stone.
-Stone said he could recall only one occasion on which he mentioned meeting with Assange, and said that mention was made as a joke.
-Court documents released in 2020 showed Stone and Assange exchanged messages in June 2017.
-Nearly three dozen search warrants were unsealed in April 2020 which revealed contacts between Stone and Assange in 2017, and that Stone orchestrated hundreds of fake Facebook accounts and bloggers to run a political influence scheme on social media.
+Stone first suggested Trump run for president in 1998 while lobbying for his casino business.
+He left the Trump campaign on August 8, 2015.
+In 2018, two associates alleged Stone claimed contact with Julian Assange during the 2016 campaign.
+Assange denied meeting Stone, and Stone said any mention was a joke.
+Court documents in 2020 showed Stone and Assange exchanged messages in June 2017.
+Unsealed warrants in April 2020 revealed Stone's 2017 contacts with Assange and that Stone orchestrated hundreds of fake Facebook accounts and bloggers for a political influence scheme.

-On January 25, 2019, Stone was arrested at his Fort Lauderdale, Florida, home in connection with Robert Mueller's Special Counsel investigation and charged in an indictment with witness tampering, obstructing an official proceeding, and five counts of making false statements.
+On January 25, 2019, Stone was arrested at his Fort Lauderdale, Florida, home in connection with Robert Mueller's investigation and charged with witness tampering, obstructing an official proceeding, and making false statements.
 In November 2019, a jury convicted him on all seven felony counts.
 He was sentenced to 40 months in prison.
-On July 10, 2020, days before Stone was scheduled to report to prison, Trump commuted his sentence.
-On August 17, 2020, he dropped the appeal of his convictions.
+On July 10, 2020, days before Stone was to report to prison, Trump commuted his sentence.
+On August 17, 2020, Stone dropped his appeal.
 Trump pardoned Stone on December 23, 2020.
-Provided by Wikipedia